mlinderm/deca/README.md

 ## Using native library algebra libraries

 Apache Spark includes the [Netlib-Java](https://github.com/fommil/netlib-java) library for high-performance linear algebra.
-Netlib-Java can invoke optimized BLAS and Lapack system libraries if available, however, many Spark distributions are built without Netlib-Java system library support.
+Netlib-Java can invoke optimized BLAS and Lapack system libraries if available; however, many Spark distributions are built without Netlib-Java system library support.
 You may be able to use system libraries by including the DECA jar on the Spark driver classpath, e.g.